silkroadnomad/doichain.org.2024/README.md

 # Doichain.org

 # Todo
+- [x] retry publish NEW-CID if no ADDED response from relay
+- [x] add button "overwrite" in transaction details, when clicked the NFTCard should open as the name would be not yet defined
 - [x] toggle between local and public relay when in svelte development mode
 - [ ] enable mpg, mp4, mov support in NFT upload und display.
   - [ ] when uploading movies to IPFS, is it possible to stream them.